B-Trees (Part 1)

 Conclusion

-B-Trees are tree-like data structures that provide fast access and efficient storage of key/value data.
+B-Trees are data structures that provide fast access and efficient storage of key/value data.
 B-Trees are widely used in APFS and serve several specialized purposes.
+Correct parsing requires attention to alignment, ghost entries, and subtype-specific key comparison functions.

 In the next post, we will continue our discussion of B-Trees and detail methods of enumerating and looking up their referenced objects.